Import and update data

 1. On the Data import/export page, click Create Task.

 2. From the task menu, select Import.
+The Import wizard opens on the Task details page.

 Task details